MrGemy95/Tensorflow-Project-Template/README.md

  -  [Contributing](https://github.com/Mrgemy95/Tensorflow-Project-Templete#Contributing)

 # In a Nutshell
-In a nutshell here's how to use this templete, assume you want to implement vgg model so you should do the following:
+In a nutshell here's how to use this templete, so for example assume you want to implement vgg model so you should do the following:
 - Create a class named VGG in models folder that inherit the "base_model" class
 - Override these two functions "build_model" where you implement the vgg model, and "init_saver" where you define a tensorflow saver, then call them in the initalizer.
 - Create a VGG trainer in trainers folder that inherit from "base_train" class